Justin-Credible/Ionic-TypeScript-Starter/docs/index.md

 Next, you can look at the [Getting Started](getting-started.md) for information on pre-requisites and instructions on how to setup your development environment.

 Finally, dive into the rest of the documentation to see how things work.
-I recommend starting out getting familiar with the [Project Layout](project-layout-directories.md) and [Gulp Tasks](gulp-tasks.md).
+I recommend starting out getting familiar with the project layout and [Gulp Tasks](gulp-tasks.md).

 ## Why?